Information for (Prospective) Students

 The participation in the Bayreuth International Summer School during the 2nd semester and the EIMAS Winter School(s) are mandatory.

 Students starting their MA studies in WS 2020 have to participate in the Winter School in their 3rd semester, students starting in WS 2021 or later have to participate in the Winter Schools in their 1st and 3rd semester.

 Each student is expected to actively contribute to the organisation of the EIMAS Winter School in his/her 3rd semester.

-c) Field work or internship
+c) Field research or internship

 The beginning of the 4th semester is dedicated to a fieldwork.
 This can be either a field research or another well-prepared and structured internship of at least twelve weeks.

-Each student chooses one supervisor for his/her fieldwork or internship and the final master thesis.
+Each student chooses one supervisor for his/her field research or internship and the final master thesis.
 The supervisor needs to affirm his/her support by signing the ISLA which includes the working title of the field work and coincidently of the master thesis.
 The fieldwork has to be consistent with the ISLA.

 The travel application for the fieldwork has to be submitted to the EIMAS Consortium Coordinator (EIMASCC) who brings it to the Executive Committee (EC) at least eight weeks before the planned date of departure.
 (For more information read 6 c) Travel costs.)

 The master thesis will be written in the 4th semester.
 The student will get support in the supervision seminar as well as in direct communication with his/her supervisor and two more mentors he/she can choose in consultation with his/her supervisor.
 At least one of these two mentors has to be member of another consortium university or an associated partner institution.
 The names of the mentors have to be indicated in the ISLA.